HYDRA Documentation

 Creating HRC20 Tokens

-You can use this sample Token code to create your own HRC20 token on Hydra.
+You can use this sample code to create your own HRC20 token on Hydra.
 For this example, we will use Hydra testnet, first getting some testnet HYDRA.

 Click the file button to create a new file.